DNC ads warn voters that GOP wants nationwide abortion ban

 Former Vice President Mike Pence said after the ruling that “we must not rest and must not relent until the sanctity of life is restored to the center of American law in every state in the land.”

-The DNC’s ads are promoting what it is calling a “week of action” devoted to defending abortion rights.
-They are also meant to help publicize DefendChoice.org, a website the various Democratic campaign arms created after the Supreme Court ruling.
-The site contains links and information about ways people can voice their opposition — including by joining phone-banking sessions for elections in battleground states or hosting events.
+The DNC’s digital ads are promoting what it is calling a “week of action” devoted to defending abortion rights.

-“With this Defend Choice Week of Action, we’re giving people across the country a chance to turn their anger into action by holding anti-choice Republicans accountable and helping to elect Democrats,” DNC chair Jamie Harrison said in a statement.
+“With this Defend Choice Week of Action, we’re giving people across the country a chance to turn their anger into action by holding anti-choice Republicans accountable and helping to elect Democrats,” DNC chair Jaime Harrison said in a statement.

-The committee says the site connects grassroots activists with the party’s existing national infrastructure, and it notes that its volunteers made 23,000-plus calls in the weekend following the ruling — its most active weekend since last November’s election.
-The committee says even before the ruling, it held briefings for state parties, elected officials and campaign staff to share research and messaging ideas compiled on the national level.
+The digital ads, and the television campaign beginning later this week, are also helping publicize DefendChoice.org, a website the various Democratic campaign arms created after the Supreme Court ruling.

-Tuesday’s digital ad buy follows a similar, five-figure digital campaign launched June 29 in which the DNC proclaimed that Republicans “want to go further and ban abortion.
+Tuesday’s digital ad buy and the upcoming TV buy follow a five-figure digital campaign launched June 29 in which the DNC proclaimed that Republicans “want to go further and ban abortion.
 Believe them.”

 Follow AP’s coverage of abortion at https://apnews.com/hub/abortion.

-Note: This story has been corrected to show the DNC chair’s first name is Jaime, not Jamie.